 Learning from Lockdown

-In this special series, you’ll hear from amazing people and organisations who adapted to the coronavirus pandemic and what you can learn from their experiences.
+In this special series of our podcast Stories of Change, you’ll hear from amazing people and organisations who adapted to the coronavirus pandemic and what you can learn from their experiences.

 How to move your outreach programme to a fully remote service in record time and whether the shift to virtual services may actually open up the number and types of young people that you can reach, with Aimee Hardaker.